bufbuild-ru/docs/blog/protobuf-es-the-protocol-buffers-typescript-javascript-runtime-we-all-deserve/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Protobuf-ES: The Protocol Buffers TypeScript/JavaScript runtime we all deserve"
-  tagline: "October 28, 2022"
 ---

+# Protobuf-ES: The Protocol Buffers TypeScript/JavaScript runtime we all deserve

 Today we're excited to announce the release of [Protobuf-ES](https://github.com/bufbuild/protobuf-es), an implementation of Protocol Buffers for TypeScript and JavaScript with full support for the [ECMAScript standard](https://262.ecma-international.org/13.0/).